British Columbia Representative

 Career

-Aggie has been an RN for 27 years, with clinical experience in public health, oncology and research.
+Aggie has been an RN for 29 years, with clinical experience in public health, oncology and research.
 While completing her MPH, Aggie became intrigued by research, and looked for a role that would combine her love for nursing and her passion for research.
-For the past 12 years, she has worked as a research director for Providence Health Care, leading initiatives that support nurses and other clinicians to tackle their own practice-based research and knowledge translation projects, to improve patient care and the health care system.
-Becoming increasingly concerned about climate change, Aggie joined and now co-facilitates the Environmental Sustainability Team at Providence Health Care, encouraging planetary health projects that reduce the greenhouse gas emissions of the health care organization.
+For 15 years, she worked as a research director for Providence Health Care, leading initiatives that supported nurses and other clinicians to tackle their own practice-based research and knowledge translation projects, to improve patient care and the health care system.
+She retired from her full-time role in Jan 2025, and now volunteers and consults on health care and climate action projects.
+She is a co-founder and Board member of the New Westminster Climate Action Hub, and serves on the Board of the RN Foundation of BC, where she leads initiatives to support and encourage Indigenous students to choose nursing as a career.

 Interests